Scientific: Eremophila hygrophana

 Light: Full sun

-Soil: Extremely salt and alkaline tolerant, must have good drainage.
+Soil: Extremely salt and alkaline tolerant, MUST have good soil drainage.

-Additional comments: This is an outstanding small mostly herbaceous perennial subshrub that makes a fine addition as a small accent shrub to xeric landscape settings in south central Arizona.
-Works well with other local xeric landscape shrubs such as Calliandra californica or Eremphila 'Valentine'.
+Additional comments: In Phoenix, blue bells is an OUTSTANDING small subshrub.
+It makes a fine addition as a flowering accent shrub to most any xeric landscape settings in south central Arizona provided soils are well drained and not excessively irrigated.
+Blue bells works well with other local xeric landscape shrubs such as Calliandra californica or Eremophila 'Valentine'.